symbol/symbol-docs/source/concepts/harvesting.rst

 Eligibility criteria
 ********************

-The :doc:`importance score <account>` of the account determines the chances of creating a new block.
-This score is calculated as the relation between the number of :ref:`harvesting mosaics <harvesting-mosaic>` the account owns and the total supply available.
+The :ref:`importance score <importance-calculation>` determines the probability of an account to harvest the next block in case the account has harvesting turned on and all other accounts are harvesting too.

 .. note:: Configuration parameters are editable.
 The importance score calculation formula and the minimum amount required to harvest may differ for the public network configuration.

-The account needs to hold a `minimum amount <https://github.com/nemtech/catapult-server/blob/master/resources/config-network.properties#L26>`_ of this harvesting mosaic to have importance greater than zero.
+The account needs to hold a `minimum amount <https://github.com/nemtech/catapult-server/blob/master/resources/config-network.properties#L30>`_ of this harvesting mosaic to have importance greater than zero.

 Harvesting account owners can use their importance scores to create new blocks either by :ref:`running a node <local-harvesting>` or delegating it to a :ref:`remote node <delegated-harvesting>`.